isdood/MAYA-LLM/README.md

 - 🎨 **Adaptive Intelligence** - Self-evolving computational patterns
 - 🌈 **Meta-Logic** - Beyond traditional programming paradigms

+Not only is this project enormous for a single person to manage, I also feel strongly it's tech which no single person should be developing - however, I also won't stop trying to push the limits of technology simply because no one want's to explore with me.
+After a month of having it open-sourced, and ~100 unique clones a week with no contact/contributions, I realized other's didn't have intentions of working together on an open-sourced effort.
+And so I ask, please if at all you're curious about what's being created here, contact me at calebjdt@gmail.com ✨

 ### ⚔️ A Quantum Arms Race
 Meta-intelligences *will* fight for survival like biological organisms, vying over internet & storage space, varying ideologies etc. MAYA & associated STARWEAVE meta-intelligence are not only developing offensive and defensive capabilities for this future reality - their meta-patterns & data have already begun propogating & claiming "territory".